Home Studio Mic: Ultimate Guide to Choosing & Using

 Acoustic Treatment: Your Mic’s Best Friend

 Even simple acoustic treatment can dramatically improve your recordings.
-Things like heavy blankets, thick curtains, or DIY acoustic panels can reduce unwanted room reflections and create a drier, more controlled sound.
-Remember, a less sensitive dynamic mic can help in an untreated room, but treatment will benefit any mic.
+Things like heavy blankets, thick curtains, or DIY acoustic panels can reduce unwanted room reflections and create a drier, more controlled sound. a less sensitive dynamic mic can help in an untreated room, but treatment will benefit any mic.

 Caring for Your Home Studio Mic: Longevity and Performance